notjj1234/notjj1234/README.md

 Multilingual (English, Cantonese and some Japanese) app developer and educator based in Japan 🇯🇵
 I build mobile and desktop apps using Flutter, with a focus on tools that support education, language learning, and daily productivity.

-A majority my projects are private, so if you want to see something from me please let me know!
+A majority my projects are private (NDA), so if you want to see something from me please let me know!
 They are mostly apps catered to teachers (for creating class plans, lessons, homwork and etc) and students (to practice their English speaking and reading).

 ### Public Repos!
 -https://github.com/notjj1234/speaking_godot_game.git